ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoRendered.md

 For the businesses defined above:

-- Acme Co retains all infrastructure control (DNS/hosting etc)
+- ProForma Party 1 retains all infrastructure control (DNS/hosting etc)
-- Joint Venture Co retains all financial control (bank accounts/third party payment processors)
+- ProForma Party 2 retains all financial control (bank accounts/third party payment processors)

 This provides mutually assured destruction in the event of an attempted breach of contract by either party.